Interpretation of point forecasts with unkown directive: Introduction

-We consider point forecasts with an unknown directive, for which the forecaster only implicitly reported a certain functional of the distribution representing the forecast uncertainty, and no loss function was explicitly specified or communicated.
-This situation arises, for example, with expert forecasts or vague questions in surveys.
-Another important example for forecasts with unknown directives is output from complex computer models, which are often tuned by multiple individuals to achieve forecasts that the individuals perceive as optimal in a way that might be neither transparent nor clearly defined.
+Here we address the setting of point forecasts with unknown directive, for which the forecaster implicitly (only) reports a certain functional of the predictive distribution.
+This scenario can arise with expert forecasts or response items in surveys.
+Another important example is output from complex computer models, such as in weather and climate prediction, which are often tuned by multiple individuals to achieve forecasts that model developers or decision makers perceive as optimal, in ways that might neither be transparent nor explicitly defined.
 Such forecasts would be most informative if the user knew the directive under which the forecast was issued.
-Our goal here is to estimate the functional or directive from a time series of point forecasts and associated realizations.
-Once the directive has been estimated, the point forecasts can be coherently interpreted, improved, tested, or compared to other point or probability forecasts.
+Our goal here is to estimate the functional from time series data of point forecasts and associated realizations, and to construct tests regarding the properties of the functional.
+The type of data encountered in this setting is illustrated in Figure \ref{fig:data_gdp}, which displays one-quarter ahead Greenbook gross domestic product (GDP) forecasts of the US~Federal Reserve, and in Figure \ref{fig:data}, which shows 24-hour ahead forecasts of daily accumulated precipitation at London, UK from the high-resolution run operated by the European Centre for Medium-Range Weather Forecasts (ECMWF).
+Once the functional has been estimated, the point forecasts can be coherently interpreted, and be compared to other point or probability forecasts, and constructive feedback can be given to model developers.